billg-splunk/javashop-otel/README.md

 ![image](https://user-images.githubusercontent.com/32849847/213582624-66466a19-00fa-4dda-acd0-f6970d594ba1.png)

-# NEED SCREEN OF LOCATION TAG  "ProductResource.myCoolFunction234234234" was "myInt" with a value of 999.

 We can see that the actual function call that has the latency was not ProductResource.getAllProducts but the function call "ProductResource.myCoolFunction234234234" !